 Leslie has been asked to perform and speak at many venues across North America and Europe, some highlights include: The Vancouver Winter Olympics Athletes Village and Pavilions (British Columbia), Museum of Civilization (Quebec), Vrije Universiteit Amsterdam (Holland) and Juno Beach Museum (France).

 Alexis Eastman | Communications Manager

 Alexis is an artist, pet owner and a proud Paprika ’09 Alum.
-She studied Devised Theatre at York University and recently completed the Arts Administration and Cultural Management program at Humber College.
+She studied Devised Theatre at York University and holds a diplmoa in Arts Administration and Cultural Management from Humber College.
 As a creator and director her favourite productions include her site specific works CHRISTCHRISTCHRIST (2012) and MAN’S SON (2014).
-Most recently she has been working as a designer, producer and administrator with Outside the March and the Canadian Opera Company’s Education Department and freelancing as a writer, creator, designer and producer.
+Most recently she has been devising opera with kids with the Canadian Opera Company’s Education Department and freelancing as a writer, creator, designer and producer.